-From the earliest discussions on the entry-level or first professional doctorate (FPD), Pacific College stated that no master's graduate should be left behind.
-The transitional doctorate program was created so that each of you was offered an opportunity to bridge the gap between your master's training and the new doctorate.
-Upon completion of this program, you will earn degree parity with entry-level doctoral graduates, just like your colleagues in physical therapy, occupational therapy and other professions who have already been offered such pathways.
+From the earliest discussions of the entry-level or first professional doctorate (FPD), Pacific College stated that no master's graduate should be left behind.
+The transitional doctorate program was created to offer each of you an opportunity to bridge the gap between your master's training and the new doctorate.
+Upon completion of this program, you will earn degree parity with entry-level doctoral graduates, just like your colleagues in physical therapy, occupational therapy, and other professions, who have already been offered such pathways.